Sign up to our Into-Resting news!

 Sleep, Women and The Menstrual Cycle

 Sleep disruption in the days before and during your period is a normal physiological response to hormonal fluctuations—not a sign that something is wrong with you or your sleep habits necessarily.
+Menstrual cycle awareness plays a pivotal role in bringing consciousness not just to disruptions in sleep and circadian rhythms but much much more.
+Why not visit The Red School and follow their wonderful teachings.
+Maybe even this book by Isabella Mainwaring, The Power We Hold.

 Tiredness and Shiftwork